ProcursusTeam/docs/Development/Makefile Functions/GIT_CLONE.md

 # GIT_CLONE

-Like ``GITHUB_ARCHIVE``, except this function extends support for projects that are outside of Github or don't provide any release tarballs.
+Like ``GITHUB_ARCHIVE``, except this function extends support for projects that are outside of GitHub or don't provide any release tarballs.
 Below is more documentation about specific parameters

 ## Arguments